-Schools across Australia are being called to get involved and take action on the 9th National Day of Action against Bullying and Violence (NDA) on Friday 15 March 2019.
+Schools across Australia are being called to get involved and to take action together, on the 11th National Day of Action against Bullying and Violence (NDA) on Friday 19 March 2021.

-This year VAEAI has teamed up with the Melbourne Football Club and the Department of Education and Training in an initiative targeting racist bullying and the best behaviours when in the presence of it.
-The campaign features Melbourne Football Club advocates Neville Jetta, Nathan Jones and Aliesha Newman encourages bystanders and witnesses of bullying to stand up and support their school-mates.
+In 2019, VAEAI teamed up with the Melbourne Football Club and the Department of Education and Training in an initiative targeting racist bullying and the best behaviours when in the presence of it.
+The campaign featured Melbourne Football Club advocates Neville Jetta, Nathan Jones and Aliesha Newman and encourages bystanders and witnesses of bullying to stand up and support their schoolmates.
 Click on the image below to see our news article and promotional videos.